Frequently Asked Questions - Canada Geese

 - I am responsible for managing a very large area of land, and I have a lot of goose problems to deal with.
 Do I need a separate permit for every activity I need to do?

 - What is the advantage for me to develop a goose management plan?

 - My neighbour is killing geese that nest on his property.
 We enjoy watching those geese every year.
 What can I do about this?

 - Can Canada Geese killed under damage or danger permits be eaten?

 What is the status of Canada Geese?

 Canada geese have increased dramatically in abundance and geographic distribution during recent decades.
 Most regional surveys show that Canada goose numbers are either increasing or stable, but overall they are at unprecedented numbers.
 It is estimated that there are at least 7 million Canada Geese present in North America.
 In many parts of southern Canada, Canada geese exist in large numbers where only 30 years ago they were uncommon, and 55 years ago were considered to be extirpated.
 In general, all populations of Canada Geese are stable or increasing at the present time.
-For more information about the status of Canada Geese, please see the report Status of Migratory Game Birds in Canada.
+For more information about the status of Canada Geese, please see the report Population Status of Migratory Game Birds in Canada.

 Sometimes I hear the terms “resident geese” and “temperate-breeding Canada Geese”.
 What are they?

 Canada Geese occur throughout North America.
 However, in some regions, the climate is sufficiently mild that Canada Geese are able to breed and spend the winter in the same place; these geese are sometimes referred to as “resident geese”.
 The term is more commonly used in the United States where large parts of the country support geese throughout the year, although there are some parts of Canada where the geese also remain through the winter.
 The term “temperate-breeding Canada Geese” refers loosely to Canada Geese which breed in the southern parts of Canada where the majority of Canadians live.